 Why Choose Nile Cruises in 2021?

 One obvious advantage of Nile cruises is the fact that you don’t have to keep on packing and unpacking your stuff.
 Move your baggage aboard, set up your quarters, and off you go.
 Your “hotel” travels with you while you relax in luxurious surrounding.

-Nile river cruises are usually either three, four or seven nights, but these can vary quite a bit.
-The shorter tours generally operate between Luxor and Aswan while some of the longer cruises head further north to Dendera, and often offer ground tours to a number of remote areas.
+Nile cruises are usually either three, four or seven nights, but these can vary quite a bit.
+The shorter tours generally operate between Luxor and Aswan while some of the longer cruises head further north to Dendera and even Cairo, and often offer ground tours to a number of remote areas.

-Thus, a fairly complete 15-day tour of Egypt might include several days around Cairo including seeing the Giza Pyramids, the Egyptian Museum and other antiquities, and a brief flight down to Abu Simbel in the very southern part of Egypt, all structured around a basic, seven-day Nile cruise.
+Thus, a fairly complete 12-day tour of Egypt might include several days around Cairo including seeing the Giza Pyramids, the Egyptian Museum and other antiquities, and a brief flight down to Abu Simbel in the very southern part of Egypt, all structured around a 7-day cruise.

 Just as with regular hotels, you get what you pay for when it comes to the cabins themselves, with everything from the most luxurious suites to basic single-bed accommodation from which to choose.
 It is common for there to be video movies each night, and some boats are even equipped with cameras allowing passengers to view the passing countryside on the TV in their cabins.

-There is also no shortage of entertainment on board these cruise ships.
-Whatever your tastes; from disco dancing to belly dancers, to costume parties; all and more can be found on most Nile River cruises.
+There is also no shortage of entertainment on board Nile cruise ships.
+Whatever your tastes; from disco dancing to belly dancers, to costume parties; all and more can be found on most Nile cruises.
 And, you will find the same amount of variety beckons when it comes to food.